 Serum progesterone blood tests: Progesterone is the hormone released after ovulation occurs.
 Blood tests detect serum progesterone levels to confirm that ovulation has occurred.
 Note that serum progesterone levels have been shown to fluctuate throughout the day, meaning multiple draws may show a more accurate picture.

 - Ultrasound: Ultrasounds are the standard reference for confirming ovulation, by detecting corpus luteum formation and changes in the endometrial lining.

 However, none of these methods can confirm that ovulation was successful.
-Successful ovulation refers to a high quality ovulatory event in which an egg was released and PdG (progesterone metabolite) levels remained elevated for long enough to allow for the best possible chance at conception.
+Successful chances of pregnancy after ovulation refers to a successful ovulatory event in which an egg was released and PdG (progesterone metabolite) levels remained elevated for long enough to allow for the best possible chance at conception.
 Without enough PdG for long enough after ovulation it can be more difficult to get pregnant.

 Understanding your chances of getting pregnant after a positive ovulation test can help you better time intercourse so that you can reach your fertility goals faster!